walterfreeman/ast101/groups.md

 Your group is number 518.
 Your lab time is Monday 2:15-3:35 PM.

 Your other group members are:
-* Ruiyun  Zhang (@syr.edu)
+* Joshua Foley (@syr.edu)
 <br>

-Based on your responses your group will likely be meeting online.
-This week, you should contact each other by email, and arrange to use
-		either the Course Room on Blackboard Collaborate or your own Zoom sessions.
-Next week, once labs start, you should join the Course Room on Blackboard
-	       Collaborate at Monday 2:15-3:35 PM for your lab.
+Based on your responses, there wasn't a clear consensus on the format you want for your labs.
+Please talk to each other and figure out how you
+		want to do them (online, in person, etc.) In-person labs meet in front of Holden Observatory.

 Your group will be completing Project 1 Version A. You may download it from <https://walterfreeman.github.io/ast101/projects/project1A.docx>.